-- (2) At least 10 days before but not more than 30 days before the date of the applicant-initiated meeting, notice of the meeting must be published in a newspaper of general circulation in the city. - (de) Summary report.
-The applicant must submit a neighbor communications summary of the applicantinitiated meeting at the time of application submittal.
-The summary report must describe: - (1) Efforts to notify neighbors about the proposal-meeting date, time, and location (how and when notification occurred, and who was notified); - (2) How information about the proposal was shared with neighbors (mailings, workshops or meetings, open houses, flyers, door-to-door handouts, etc.); - (2) Meeting location, date and time; - (3) A record of who was involved in the discussions (sign-in sheet, minutes, etc.); - (4) Suggestions and concerns raised by neighbors; and - (5) What specific changes to the proposal were considered and/or made as a result of the communicationsmeeting.
+- (2) At least 7 days before but not more than 30 days before the date of the applicant-initiated meeting, notice of the meeting must be published in a newspaper of general circulation in the city. - (ed) Summary report.
+The applicant must submit a neighbor communications summary of the applicant-initiated meeting at the time of application submittal.
+The summary report must describe: - Efforts to notify neighbors about the proposal meeting date, time, and location (how and when notification occurred, and who was notified); - (2) How information about the proposal was shared with neighbors (mailings, workshops or meetings, open houses, flyers, door-to-door handouts, etc.); - (2) Meeting location, date and time; - (3) Who was involved in the discussions; - (4) Suggestions and concerns raised by neighbors; and

+(5) What specific changes to the proposal were considered and/or made as a result of the communications meeting.